 - Entry-level models only have 4GB of RAM

 Dell’s line of affordable gaming notebooks has become incredibly popular over the last several years, thanks to its high specs in comparison to a fairly-low price.
-Last year’s Inspiron 15 7567 made our guide, thanks to its powerful processor and the included GTX 1050 graphics card that made light-to-medium gaming possible on the 1080p display.
-This year, the Inspiron gaming line has been upgraded to Dell’s new G-series of laptops, and the G7 is an even better purchase for the same relative price.
-Starting at just $849, the G7 gets you an incredible gaming experience for a relatively low amount of cash.
+2017’s Inspiron 15 7567 made our guide, thanks to its powerful processor and the included GTX 1050 graphics card that made light-to-medium gaming possible on the 1080p display, and in 2018, Dell introduced their excellent G-series of laptops.
+The upgraded G7 continues to place on our list this year, netting you an incredible gaming experience for a relatively low amount of cash, starting at just $899.

-The first thing you’ll notice about the device is its new blue-highlights on the color scheme.
-The Dell G7 comes in black/blue and white/blue combinations, and we’ll be honest: the white is especially striking.
-Like last year’s model, the device is fairly bulky, measuring about an inch thick and weighing well over five pounds total.
-For the money, however, you can’t beat the specs: the best model for most gamers is the $1,080 model, which nets you an 8th-generation six-core Intel i7 8750H, perfect for gaming and for creating videos or editing photos.
-That model also comes with 8GB of RAM, a GTX 1060 MaxQ graphics card, a full-HD display that, while not the most color accurate display on the market, is solid for the price, and a full-size keyboard with a number pad and optional blue backlights.
+The first thing you’ll notice about the device is the new Abyss Grey color, replacing the white color scheme from 2018.
+This is a bit disappointing; while the blue highlights look great against the grey backdrop, the white model was one of our favorite gaming laptops last year.
+The device is fairly bulky, measuring about an inch thick and weighing well over five pounds total.
+For the money, however, you can’t beat the specs: our preferred model nets you a 9th-generation six-core Intel i7 9750H, perfect for gaming and for creating videos or editing photos.
+That model also comes with 8GB of RAM, a GTX 1660 Ti graphics card, a full-HD display that, while not the most color accurate display on the market, is solid for the price, and a full-size keyboard with a number pad and optional blue backlights.